 Improving Your MLM Success Ratio

 If you want to improve your success ratio, you need to do two things:

 First and foremost, you need to work on your skills.
+Skills pay the bills in our profession.
 Be a student of your business and fine tune your inviting, presenting, closing and follow-up skills.
 You will naturally improve your skills over a period of time.
 Plus, you can read books, attend events and work closely with your mentor to really get good at what you do.
 As you improve your skills, you can talk to fewer people and sign up more reps.